Oxford, England

 Some IncludedDetails

-- Living space.
-Most students have single rooms with a bed, desk, chair, and storage, and share bathrooms.
+- Living space: Most students have single rooms with a bed, desk, chair, and storage, and share bathrooms.
 Halls have kitchen facilities to share.
+The College provides bed linens and towels.

-- Meals: Eating in the dining hall is a big part of the Oxford experience, so be sure to take advantage of LMH dining, offered three times a day during the week, with limited weekend service.
+- Meals: Eating in the dining hall is a big part of the Oxford experience, so be sure to take advantage of LMH dining.
+Included in the program fee is three meals a day during the week, and breakfast on weekends.
+On the last night of the program there is a Graduation Formal Hall, where students don their finery for a special banquet.

-- Nearby: Bodleian Library (18-minute walk).
-Oxford city center.
+- Nearby: Radcliffe Camera and Old Bodleian Library (20-minute walk).
+High Street (23-minute walk).
 River Cherwell.
 University Parks, with 70 acres of riverside green space.

 Dates and Fees